Super PAC stirs up lieutenant governor race

-BOSTON (State House News Service) – The formation of a new super PAC to support Salem Mayor Kim Driscoll’s campaign for lieutenant governor drew condemnation Wednesday from one of Driscoll’s main rivals — Sen. Eric Lesser — over the expected support from a wealthy real estate investor and GOP donor.
+BOSTON (SHNS) – The formation of a new super PAC to support Salem Mayor Kim Driscoll’s campaign for lieutenant governor drew condemnation Wednesday from one of Driscoll’s main rivals — Sen. Eric Lesser — over the expected support from a wealthy real estate investor and GOP donor.

 The Leadership for Mass super PAC, chaired by former legislator and Braintree Mayor Joe Sullivan, filed paperwork Wednesday to get involved in the three-way primary for lieutenant governor with just seven weeks until Election Day.
 Super PACs can accept unlimited donations, but are prohibited from coordinating directly with a campaign.